Pain in the arch of your foot can really hurt. Like, really hurt. And when your feet hurt, it can be hard to think about anything else.

 The good news, however, is that 90% to 95% of people with foot arch pain can improve their symptoms with conservative treatments.

-“Many patients present to specialists after attempting some conservative treatments that have failed to eliminate their pain,” Dr. Hawley says.
+“Many patients present to specialists after attempting some conservative treatments that have failed to eliminate their pain,” Dr. Nolan says.
 “Not all patients will require surgery, but there is a subset of patients who exhaust conservative treatments that could benefit from this type of intervention.”

 Never Miss a Beat!